YongqiDong/YongqiDong.github.io/_pages/research.md

 <br/>

-* **Intelligent Anomaly Detection for Lane Rendering Using Transformer with Self-Supervised Pre-Training and Customized Fine-Tuning** (Under view by Journal of Intelligent and Connected Vehicles and CICTP 2023)<br/>
+* **Intelligent Anomaly Detection for Lane Rendering Using Transformer with Self-Supervised Pre-Training and Customized Fine-Tuning** (Accepted by CICTP 2023)<br/>
   - Objective: To efficiently detect whether there are defects in the rendered generated map data for navigation
   - Developed and implemented a 4-phase pipeline incorporating data pre-processing, self-supervised pre-training with the masked image modelling (MiM) method, customized fine-tuning with cross-entropy loss (or its variants), and post-processing